Araz-m/OpenFAST-Automation-for-DLC-Simulations/README.md

 4. Outputs:

-  -Simulation outputs will be organized in the Outputs/DLC12 directory.
+Simulation outputs will be organized in the Outputs/DLC12 directory.
-  -Files are renamed using the format OPT-MP-V<WindSpeed>_S<Seed> for easier identification.
+Files are renamed using the format OPT-MP-V<WindSpeed>_S<Seed> for easier identification.
 --------------------------------------------------------------------------------------
-#Project Structure
+# Project Structure
 📂 OpenFast_Automating-DLC-Simulations_Optimus_295_20_Hochschule-Flensburg
 ├── 📁 DLC12             # Main Directory
 │  └── 📂 Outputs           # Outputs are generated here